ruskaruma/bert-document-classifier/saved_model/README.md

 ## How to Get the Model Files

 ### Option 1: Train the Model
-Run the Jupyter notebook `experiment_01_document_classifier.ipynb` to train the model.
+Run the Jupyter notebook `train_bert_classifier.ipynb` to train the model.
 The training process will:
 1. Load and preprocess the training data
 2. Train the BERT classifier for 3 epochs
 3. Save the trained model to this directory